squareboat/nestjs-localization/README.md

 ## Pluralization

-Pluralization is a complex problem, as different languages have a variety of complex rules for pluralization; however, `nestjs-localization` can help you translate strings differently based on pluralization rules that you define.
+Pluralization is a complex problem, as different languages have a variety of complex rules for pluralization; however, `@squareboat/nestjs-localization` can help you translate strings differently based on pluralization rules that you define.
 Using a `|` character, you may distinguish singular and plural forms of a string:

 ```json
 "apples" : "There is one apples|There are many apples"